Rosewood History

 The first steps towards establishing a Scouts’ troop in the Rosewood district were taken when a local committee was appointed at a meeting in the Farmers’ Hall on Thursday night 27th October 1921.
 The committee members appointed were Mr. B. G. Wilson (president), Rev. T. Edwards (secretary), and J. R. Mark (treasurer).
 Then a meeting of about 50 residents was held on Saturday 29th October 1921.
 Mr. W. Cooper, M.L.A., occupied the chair.
 Messrs J. B. Henderson, O.B.E. (chairman of the central executive) J. R. Alexander (assistant commissioner), J.W.
 Owen (general secretary) and Scoutmaster Hutchinson gave those present all of the information necessary for the formation of a new troop.
 They said that the enthusiasm shown at the meeting augured well for the movement in the district.

-The C.W.
-A. Annual Flower and Baby Show – The first Show was held on 5th September 1925 in the Farmers’ Hall.
+The first C.W.
+A. Annual Flower and Baby Show was held on 5th September 1925 in the Farmers’ Hall.
 Vegetables, cookery and preserves were displayed and they held “Lucky Dips”.
 In 1930 fancy work, dresses made from sugar bags and cookery items were also exhibited.

 Rosewood Pastimes Club – 1924